First-order (coarse) correlated equilibria in non-concave games: First-Order Coarse Equilibria for Well-Behaved Action Sets

-By the bound on the magnitude of $\nabla_i u_i(x(\underline{\tau}))$ and the feasibility of $x_i(\underline{\tau})$, $h \leq G_i \cdot (\tau - \underline{\tau}) / \mu_\tau$.
+By the bound on the magnitude of $\nabla_i u_i(x^\ftau)$ and the feasibility of $x_i^\ftau$, $h \leq G_i \cdot (\tau - \ftau) \eta_{\ftau}$.
 In turn, $\frac{k_\ell h}{1 + k_\ell h} \leq \frac{K h}{1 + K h}$, by which we have the desired result. \end{proof}

-In particular, our bound on the curvature loss from Proposition \ref{prop:curvature-loss} shows that at each step $t$, the cumulative magnitude of the difference between the velocities for the curve implied by the true projected gradient dynamics of the game and that of the approximate projected gradient dynamics are of order $O(\eta_t^2)$, no matter how the term $\mu_t$ adjusts the velocity of the curve.
+In particular, our bound on the curvature loss from Proposition \ref{prop:curvature-loss} shows that at each step $t$, the cumulative magnitude of the difference between the velocities for the curve implied by the true projected gradient dynamics of the game and that of the approximate projected gradient dynamics are of order $O(\eta_{it}^2)$.
+As a consequence, we infer that if $X_i$ has a smooth boundary of bounded principal curvature, the correction term $R_{it}$ in Proposition \ref{thm:smooth-bounds-reduction} must be small.